vtenfys/notion-linux/README.md

 replacing `<platform>` with either `win` or `mac`, depending on which sources you would like to build from.

 Once complete, you should have a DEB package in the `out` directory.

+## Build using Earthly

+As an alternative to installing the tooling on your system, you can build the `deb` using [Earthly](https://docs.earthly.dev/installation) and [Docker](https://docs.docker.com/get-docker/).

+Once these tools are installed, simply run `earth +build-win` or `earth +build-mac`; depending on which source you want to use.
+The `deb` will be in your current directory.
+One advantage is that this eliminates any differences in other environments, and may provide an easier installation process.